 Sean joined Watsi on November 7th, 2014.
-Six years ago, Sean became the 629th member to automatically support a new Watsi patient every month.
-Since then, 5,829 more people have become monthly donors!
-Sean's most recent donation traveled 8,700 miles to support Johnson, a baby boy from Tanzania, to fund spina bifida treatment.
+Six years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sean's most recent donation traveled 8,700 miles to support Nurat, a three-week-old baby from Tanzania, to fund spine surgery to grow up healthily.

 Johnson is an 8-month baby boy from Tanzania.
 Johnson, the last born child in a family of four, and already is a very active and friendly little boy.
 Johnson's parents are both subsistence farmers.
 Johnson was born in a local hospital where his parents were informed that his spine was not fully formed, thus resulting in a condition known as spinal bifida.
 Because Johnson's condition was not severe, they were informed that he wouldn’t need treatment and that it would close on its own.
 As their family continued to attend clinics they were told to wait till Johnson gets to five months old for him to have any kind of treatment.
 At five months they took him to hospital for the treatment but the cost was too high for them to afford and they had to return home.
 As time went by, Johnson's mother saw that his condition could end up complicated if he didn’t get treatment soon and end up greatly affecting Johnson later in life.
 She decided to seek treatment.
 She went to Mt Meru and was referred to Watsi's Medical Partner Care Center ALMC for more help.
 Johnson was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
 Without treatment, Johnson is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,015 to cover the cost of Johnson's spina bifida closure surgery.
 The procedure is scheduled to take place on September 7th.
 This procedure will hopefully spare Johnson from the risks associated with his condition, instead allowing him to grow and develop along a healthy trajectory.
 Johnson’s mother says, “We are concerned if our son does not get his spine corrected, it might affect his ability to walk.
 Please help my son.”